datbird/dazcrowdspawner/README.md

 ## Canonical Files
 The following files represent the locked system definitions:

-- `golden_config_ui.dsa` – The exact dialog script that collects spawn configuration from the user.
+- `crowdspawnerui.dsa` – The exact dialog script that collects spawn configuration from the user.
-- `golden_spawner_logic.dsa` – The logic that performs marker-to-figure placement, randomization, and instancing.
+- `crowdspawnerlogic.dsa` – The logic that performs marker-to-figure placement, randomization, and instancing.
-- `golden_crowd_design_guide.md` – The full specification governing the UI layout, behavioral expectations, and design rules.
+- `crowdspawnerdesignguide.md` – The full specification governing the UI layout, behavioral expectations, and design rules.

 All changes to these files must be intentional and documented.

 ---

 ## Usage
-To use the Golden Crowd Spawner:
+To use the DAZ Crowd Spawner:
-1. Open `golden_config_ui.dsa` in DAZ Studio's script editor.
+1. Open `crowdspawnerui.dsa` in DAZ Studio's script editor.
 2. Run the script to configure your crowd settings.
-3. Hook the configuration output into `golden_spawner_logic.dsa` for placement.
+3. Hook the configuration output into `crowdspawnerlogic.dsa` for placement.

 ---